anshu0612/geocoded-tweets-analysis-dashboard/README.md

 The step involves collecting Twitter users who follow at least `X` number of Singapore-linked official accounts (such as Ministry of Education, Health, and so on).
 The heuristic is to know the potential Singapore-based users and subsequently collect tweets from those users.

-The provided sample of users in `data\singapore\min_following_users.txt` lists the users who follow at least `2` of the `59 Singapore-linked official accounts` (check the diagram below for your reference).
+The provided sample of users in `data/singapore/min_following_users.txt` lists the users who follow at least `2` of the `59 Singapore-linked official accounts` (check the diagram below for your reference).
 During tweets collection, this file is used - as one of the steps -   to filter Singapore-based tweets.

 ![Alt text](assets/flow_for_sg_users.png)